Alcoholic Drinking Behaviors That are Hard to Ignore

 Drinking Gets Earlier for Alcoholics As Time Goes On

 An alcoholic will hide the fact they’re day drinking but you may notice a smell of alcohol on their breath during the day.
 The definition of an alcoholic is that they are dependent on the substance.
 They need to drink increasingly more often to prevent alcoholism withdrawal symptoms.
 This usually means that drinking will start earlier in the day as time goes on.

 A Problem Drinker Gets Defensive When the Question of Alcoholism Comes Up

 The definition of alcoholism is stigmatic and causes a lot of judgment.
-Not only that but the alcoholic feels genuine shame for losing control to the substance.
+Not only that but the addict feels genuine shame for losing control to the substance.
 When you confront them about their drinking habits, they will likely get overly defensive.
 The reaction can include verbal or even physical aggression.

-Alcoholics Tend To Drink Before They Go Out
+Pre-Drinking: Alcoholics Tend To Drink Before They Go Out

 If you have a friend or loved one who always seems to start drinking before you even go out, this can be an alcoholic symptom.
 They are able to get a head start on the amount of alcohol they get to consume.
 They can then attend the party and drink what would seemingly be a normal amount as nobody was witness to the pre-drinking.

-Alcoholics Feel Ashamed about their Drinking Problem
+Feeling Ashamed about their Drinking Problem

 You may notice that the person in your life exhibiting drinking behavior issues will lie about their whereabouts and they may even ask you to cover for them.
 This is particularly hard for families because they can become enablers.